khanonjs/khanon.js-website/public/docs/3-defining-the-camera.md

 ## Loop Update

-Every camera can define the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#onLoopUpdate) callback.
+Every camera can implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#onLoopUpdate) callback.
 This callback creates an observer to the app loop update, being called every frame.
 Add logic to this callback to check any state or update any element.
 ```
 onLoopUpdate(delta: number) {
   // Add logic here